🌟 Keeping a Homeschool Portfolio in Florida— It’s Easier Than You Think! But read this in it’s entirety, it’s very important.

 Here’s an easy checklist to help you stay organized, confident, and compliant — without the stress.

-📚 What Florida Law Says:
+📚 Just what Florida Law Says:

 • A log of educational activities